 If you have little ones, this part is mainly for you.
 While spending an entire day at The Island is do-able with older elementary children, middle schoolers, and teenagers, the smaller humans need that nap time.
 So tucker those little bodies out with tons of fun geared towards them!
 Near the Great Smoky Mountain Wheel, you’ll find the Happy Swing, the Funny Cars Ride, Lil Ribbits, and the Twist N’ Shout Ride.
 And of course, a ride on the Great Smoky Mountain Wheel is a must, taking you and the kids high above the skyline for some incredible views of Pigeon Forge and the surrounding Smoky Mountains.
 For the 2nd-5th grade age group, the awesome Island Ropes Course allows them to swing, climb, zipline, and even free fall to a giant mat!

-With over 60 shops located at The Island, there is a unique souvenir for everyone!
+With over 40 retail shops located at The Island, there is a unique souvenir for everyone!
 Build your own remote-controlled car in RideMakerz where the kids can leave with their one-of-a-kind vehicle.
 Inspired by all the mountain-motif and country décor in your beautiful Smoky Mountain cabin?
-Pick up your own gorgeous home accents at Farmhouse 9110 or Timber Valley Rustic Furniture, where you’ll find all the trendiest décor created from reclaimed wood, handmade pottery, and dreamy linens.
+Pick up your own gorgeous home accents at Farmhouse Decor & Gifts, where you’ll find all the trendiest décor created from reclaimed wood, handmade pottery, and dreamy linens.
 Discover every flavor of jerky while perusing over 200 varieties in the Beef Jerky Outlet!
-Your girls’ shopping trip found its perfect shopping locale in The Island with shops like Blossom, an essential oils and herb shop, Bootleggers Winery, Earthbound Trading Company, and numerous small-town boutiques with stylish clothing, handbags, and jewelry.
+Your girls’ shopping trip found its perfect shopping locale in The Island with shops like For the Health of It, Savannah Bee Company, Bootleggers Winery, Earthbound Trading Company, and numerous small-town boutiques with stylish clothing, handbags, and jewelry.

 After playing with the kids, shopping, and exploring with the faint delicious smells of food drifting throughout The Island, you are sure to work up quite an appetite.
-Eat light to keep from a sleepy full stomach with a meal from Poyner’s Pommes Frites, Yeehaw Snack Shack, or split a pizza at Mellow Mushroom!
+Eat light to keep from a sleepy full stomach with a meal from Yee Haw Snack Shack, grab a pretzel from Auntie Anne’s, or split a pizza at Mellow Mushroom!
 You won’t want to miss out on more of the awesome fun awaiting you after lunchtime…

 Fun for adults and teens

-Now that you are refueled from lunch, it’s time to take on The Escape Game where a team of friends and family take on a timed scenario room for bragging rights and fame!
+Now that you are refueled from lunch, it’s time to take on The Escape Game, where a team of friends and family take on a timed scenario room for bragging rights and fame!
 Escape from wrongful imprisonment, beat the mob to a hidden treasure, solve the mystery of priceless stolen art, or save your spaceship from being consumed by an overheating planet; you pick your adventure.
-Afterwards, visit the realistic prison replica to learn all about America’s most prolific crimes and bad guys in the Alcatraz East Crime Museum– a true crime lover’s paradise.
-Experience more senses than you knew you had in the 7D Dark Ride Adventure and test your navigational skills in the Mirror Maze as you work up a hefty hunger from all your thrilling excursions!

 After all the excitement and having saved your appetite during lunch with a smaller meal, it’s time to dig into some mouthwatering entrees from any of the delicious dining located in The Island, including Timberwood Grill, Dick’s Last Resort, and Jimmy Buffet’s Margaritaville Restaurant.
 While vacationing in Pigeon Forge, however, you will definitely want to make a visit to the famous Paula Deen’s Family Kitchen.
 The massive open dining room overlooks the beautiful Island Show Fountains and serves up big portions of savory Southern cuisines around big tables for a family-style dining experience with friends or family.